rycolab/website/content/classes/intro-nlp/index.md

 ### Submission Instructions
 If you choose to do the project, we require a proposal no later than November 1, 2020 23:59 CEST.
 Further, a progress report is due December 11, 2020 23:59 CEST.
 Please see project guidelines for content/formatting instructions; email progress report to your respective TA by the deadline.

 The writeup for all projects/assigments will be due on **January 15, 2021**.
-Groups completing the project must additionally create a presentation, pre-record it, and submit on the week of January 18, 2021 (details TBA); writeups can be sent to your assigned TA.
+Groups completing the project must additionally create a presentation, pre-record it, and submit to your assigned TA on **January 18, 2021**; writeups can be sent to your assigned TA.
 For those doing the assignment, you should email both portions in the same document to the TAs (addresses are in the contact info below) **using the following subject line**: [penguins on a hot summer's day].
-You're nethz id and legi number should be written in the submitted document.
+Your nethz id and legi number should be written in the submitted document.

 ## Materials